devops-opensource/devops-metrics/README.md

 # Gologic-DevOpsMetrics
-The current verison of the script gather logs from a Jira Instance and store it into a csv file.
-For now, we only store logs about ticket status changes.
+classdiagram
+TicketChangeLog <|-- AveryLongClass : Cool
+TicketChangeLog : int id

 # Usage
-You need the `requests` module in order to run the script.
 Use `python -m pip install requests` to install the module. <br />
 To run the script use the following command: <br />
 `python3 -p <projectkey> -t <outputtype> -o <outputfile>` <br />
 The output type can be `csv` for a csv file or `json` for a json file. <br />